plone/volto/docs/source/theming/using-sass-themes.md

 # Using third party libraries/themes written in sass

 You can use Volto with third party libraries or themes written in sass and avoid applying semantic-ui on public facing views.
-This is made possible by code splitting, where interfaces have a marker CSS class to incapsulate styles and avoid conflicts between semantic-ui and the custom theme you'd use.
+This is made possible by code splitting, where interfaces have a marker CSS class to incapsulate styles and avoid conflicts between semantic-ui and the custom theme you would use.

 ## The problem

 The main purpuse could be to use a sass based theme like Bootstrap.
-If you want to load a different styling library using the base Volto configuration, you'll load a huge bundle with both having weight and performance issues thus this would likely imply conflicts on base elements as containers.
+If you want to load a different styling library using the base Volto configuration, you will load a huge bundle with both having weight and performance issues thus this would likely imply conflicts on base elements as containers.

 ## The solution